yukiarimo/yuna-ai/README.md

 - Minimum 2.5GHz CPU (3.0GHz is recommended)

 #### Tested hardware
-- GPU: Nvida GTX and M1 (Apple Silicon, works perfectly)
+- GPU: Nvidia GTX and M1 (Apple Silicon, works perfectly)
-- CPU (device used): Raspberry pi 4B 8gb RAM (ARM)
+- CPU (device used): Raspberry Pi 4B 8 GB RAM (ARM)
-- Core 2 Duo (sony vaio, could work, but too slow)
+- Core 2 Duo (sony vaio could work, but it is too slow)

 ## Setup
-To run Yuna AI, you need to install the required dependencies and start the server.
+To run Yuna AI, you must install the required dependencies and start the server.
 Follow the instructions below to get started.

 ### Installation
 To install Yuna AI, follow these steps: